pwr-Solaar/Solaar/docs/capabilities.md

-[**Solaar**][solaar] reports on and controls [Logitech][logitech] devices (keyboards, mice, and trackballs) that connect to your computer via a Logitech USB receiver (a very small piece of hardware that plugs into one of your USB ports)
+[**Solaar**][solaar] reports on and controls [Logitech][logitech] devices (keyboards, mice, and trackballs) that connect to your computer via a Logitech USB receiver (a very small piece of hardware that plugs into one of your USB ports).
-It is designed to detect all devices paired with your receivers, and at the very least display some basic information about them.
+Solaar is designed to detect all connected devices, and at the very least display some basic information about them.
 At this moment, all [Unifying][unifying] receivers are supported (devices with USB ID `046d:c52b` or `046d:c532`) as are several Lightspeed Receivers and a dozen Nano receivers.

-Solaar also reports on and controls some Logitech devices that connect to your computer using a USB cable or via Bluetooth.
+Solaar also reports on and controls some Logitech devices that directly connect to your computer using a USB cable or via Bluetooth.
-At this moment only a few devices types that connect via a USB cable or Bluetooth are supported in Solaar as information needs to be added to Solaar for each device type.
+Not all such devices supported in Solaar as information needs to be added to Solaar for each device type that directly connects.

+Most devices forget changed settings when the are turned off or go into a power-saving mode.
+Solaar keeps track of the settings that it has changed.
+The Solaar GUI application notices when devices reconnect and applies the remembered settings to the device.

 ## HID++